Verse of Brotherhood

 Fundamental Islamic society motto is the believers are nothing else than brethren.
 The verse refers to equality between individuals and lack of difference in terms of ethnic group, tribe and race.
 It is suggested that the verse refers to the necessity of reforming between religious brothers.
 Brotherhood of believers in religion is another conception of the verse.

-The Islamic prophet Muhammad instituted brotherhood between the emigrants and helpers and he chose Ali as his own brother.
-According to Shia this happened after the revelation of the verse of brotherhood.
+Twelver Shias believe that Muhammad instituted brotherhood between the emigrants and helpers, and he chose Ali as his own brother.
+According to them, this happened after the revelation of the verse of brotherhood.

 English translation of the verse

 The believers are nothing else than brothers.
 Therefore, make peace between your brethren and observe your duty to Allah that haply ye may obtain mercy.

 Theme of Al-Hujurat chapter

 The verses of Al-Hujurat is about behavior of Muslims in their community and teaches good morality and manners.
 One of the important message of the chapter is brotherhood and is essential to build a moral and ethical Islamic society.
 In Islamic community, all Muslims are brothers and this message is revealed in the tenth verse of Al-Hujurat (the verse of brotherhood).